-The time taken to obtain and enforce a judgment outside liquidation will depend in large part on the extent to (and the manner in) which the proceedings are contested, but six to 12 months could be typical.
+The time taken to obtain and enforce a judgment outside liquidation will depend on the extent to (and the manner in) which the proceedings are contested, but six to 12 months would be typical.

-If a creditor seeks to enforce its rights by filing a winding up petition then the petition will normally be heard within four to six weeks of the filing.
-If a winding up order is made then the timeline for payment of the creditors varies widely from liquidation to liquidation.
+If a creditor seeks to enforce its rights by filing a windingup petition, then the petition will normally be heard within four to six weeks of the filing.
+If a winding-up order is made, the timeline for payment of the creditors varies widely from liquidation to liquidation.